Outstanding Achievement Medal

-The Outstanding Achievement Medal is a single grade decoration of the Philippines awarded by the Secretary of National Defense.
+The Outstanding Achievement Medal (OAM) is a single grade decoration of the Philippines awarded by the Secretary of National Defense for extraordinary achievements and service for the advancement of national defense.

-Criteria
+Requirements

-The medal is awarded by the Secretary of National Defense to personnel of the Armed Forces of the Philippines as well as Philippine civilians.
-Civilians and military personnel of allied foreign countries may also be awarded the medal.
 The medal is presented "...for distinguished or extraordinary achievement or service in the advancement of science or in socio-economic, technical or military fields related to national defense, or for public service of the highest order."